From Experience: 6 Ways to Spot Accommodation Scams in Germany

 • My experience: I was looking at a lovely apartment in Berlin from a Facebook post, and when I did a reverse Google search, I noticed the photo originated from a property in FRANCE, not Germany!

-4. “No Anmeldung” = No Possibility to Officially Register the Address to Yourself.
+4. “No Anmeldung” = No possibility to officially register the address yourself

 There are a few reasons why an apartment or WG doesn’t offer “Anmeldung”: